Syedmashaf-14/Pacman_Game/README.md

-Pacman Game in C++ (Object-Oriented Programming)
+#Pacman Game in C++ (Object-Oriented Programming):
-I developed a modern implementation of the classic Pacman game using C++ in Visual Studio, applying object-oriented programming (OOP) principles.
-This project highlights my skills in game development, AI-based movement, and structured programming.
+I developed a Pacman Game in C++, utilizing object-oriented programming (OOP) principles to create a structured and interactive console-based game.
+This project showcases my skills in game development, AI-based movement, and structured programming.

-Project Overview
+##Project Overview
-This game is a console-based Pacman game where the player navigates through a maze, collects pellets, and avoids ghosts while progressing through multiple levels.
-Power pellets allow Pacman to eat ghosts for a short time.
-The game features a real-time scoring system and customizable settings.
+This game follows the classic Pacman mechanics, where the player navigates through a maze, collecting pellets while avoiding ghosts.
+The objective is to clear the board by eating all the pellets while strategically using power pellets to turn the ghosts vulnerable for a limited time.

-Key Features
+##Key Features
-Smooth Movement – Implemented intelligent ghost movement patterns.
+Object-Oriented Design – Implemented classes for Pacman, Ghosts, Maze, and Game Controller for a modular structure.
+Ghost AI Movement – Ghosts follow a predefined AI-based movement logic to chase Pacman.
+Dynamic Maze Representation – The maze is stored in a 2D array, allowing easy modifications.
-Scoring System – Tracks and updates the player’s score dynamically.
+Real-time Scoring System – Tracks the player’s progress dynamically.
-Power Pellets – Grants Pacman the ability to eat ghosts temporarily.
+Power Pellets – Temporarily allow Pacman to eat ghosts for extra points.
-Customizable Settings – Players can adjust speed, difficulty level, and number of lives.
+Customizable Settings – Adjust speed, difficulty level, and the number of lives.
-Technologies Used
+##Tech Stack Used
-Programming Language – C++
+C++ – Core game logic and object-oriented programming.
+Visual Studio – Development environment.
+File Handling – Used to store maze configurations and game progress.
-Development Environment – Visual Studio (2019 or later recommended) Installation Guide
+Installation Guide
 Prerequisites
 Visual Studio 2019 or later
 C++ development workload installed
-Steps to Run the Game
+##Steps to Run the Game
 Clone the repository:
 bash
 Copy